Clorox recalls cleaning products that may contain bacteria - NewsBreak

 Clorox recalls cleaning products that may contain bacteria

-If you're thinking of wiping down your kitchen with that bottle of Pine-Sol all-purpose cleaner under your sink — stop.
-It may contain bacteria that could cause serious illness in people with compromised immune systems.
+OAKLAND, Calif.
+(AP) — If you’re thinking of wiping down your kitchen with that bottle of Pine-Sol all-purpose cleaner under your sink — stop.
+It may contain a bacteria that could cause serious illness in people with compromised immune systems.

 Oakland, California-based Clorox said Tuesday it has recalled its scented multi-surface cleaners and all-purpose cleaners.
 The recall doesn’t include its iconic original pine-scented Pine-Sol, which is its only product registered as a disinfectant.